 How much does it cost to join Pampered Chef and become a Pampered Chef Consultant?

-To join Pampered Chef, you need to purchase a Start-Up kit ($25 at the time of writing), and you then have the option to add on a Launch Bundle, includes Pampered Chef products that you can use and recommend at your parties.
+To join Pampered Chef, you need to purchase a Start-Up kit (70 CAD at the time of writing), or you can choose a Launch Bundle, which includes Pampered Chef products that you can use and recommend at your parties.

 While these Launch Bundles aren’t mandatory, you will need to buy Pampered Chef products at some point (otherwise you won’t be able to host a party), and buying them as part of a Launch Bundle is significantly cheaper than getting them later down the line.